Personal Reading List

 I am surmounting the most challenging, edifying, and entertaining literature throughout history and across the intellectual continuum.
 If you, the reader, have any suggestions for reading material, please let me know in the comments.
 This blog will be updated periodically throughout each month.
 I hope you will join me!

-Last Update: September 21st, 2024
+Last Update: October 31st, 2024

 September 2024